PaddlePaddle/PaddleDetection/deploy/pphuman/README_en.md

 **Note: **

-- For different tasks, users could add `--enable_attr=True` or `--enable_falling=True` in command line and do not need to set config file.
+- For different tasks, users should set the "enable" to "True" in coresponding configs in the infer_cfg.yml file.
 - if only need to change the model path, users could add `--model_dir det=ppyoloe/` in command line and do not need to set config file.
 For details info please refer to doc below.